Crowd abuse delays play; India 98-2 chasing 407 to win - WHIZ News

-A day after making a formal complaint about crowd abuse at the Sydney Cricket Ground, India fast bowler Mohammed Siraj heard more of the same Sunday and didn’t wait until an official break to get it stopped.
+A day after making a formal complaint about racial abuse from the Sydney Cricket Ground crowd, India fast bowler Mohammed Siraj heard more of the same Sunday and didn’t wait another moment to get it stopped.

 The fourth day of the third test match between Australia and India was largely overshadowed by an eight-minute stoppage shortly before the end of Australia’s second innings.

-Siraj, who had been fielding near the fine leg boundary and had just conceded 17 runs in an over as the Australian batsman chased quick runs, complained to the umpires and pointed to a section of the crowd.
-He had the full support of his captain and teammates, just as he had the previous night when — after the conclusion of play — he made similar complaints that were reported to the International Cricket Council.

-On Saturday, he was told to let the umpires know immediately when it happened.
-On Sunday, he did just that.

 Umpires Paul Reiffel and Paul Wilson halted the game while police and security questioned people in the crowd.
-Police later escorted at least five men away from their seats.
+Police later escorted a group of men away from their seats.
 They were questioned by stadium authorities and police and ejected from the ground.

 Minutes after play resumed, Australia declared its second innings closed on 312-6 when Cameron Green was dismissed for 84 on the last ball before the tea interval, setting India a victory target of 407.
 At stumps, India was 98-2, still needing 309 on Monday to pull off an unlikely win and retain the Border-Gavaskar trophy.
 Australia needs eight wickets on the last day to take a 2-1 series lead.